gazoodle/geckolib/README.md

- - Find mechanism to get more recent SpaPackStruct.xml. o V19 available from Gecko o V24 can be dug out of Android APK assemblies using some C# o V28 is obfuscated in latest version
+ - Find mechanism to get more recent SpaPackStruct.xml. o V19 available from Gecko o V24 can be dug out of Android APK assemblies using some C# o V28 is obfuscated in latest version (Xamarin compression apparently) o V33 is downloaded from https portal, investigation ongoing.
-   Contact initiated with Gecko
+   Contact initiated with Gecko .. still ongoing.
  - Handle inMix for lighting control

 ## Done/Fixed in 0.3.19